Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: General theory of CSML

-Based on these three criteria above, all the MPGs can be classified into five classes depending on the existence of spin-splitting band structure and different type of SVL as shown in Fig. \ref{fig2} (a).
-The first class includes all the 33 MPGs with $PT$ symmetry, and all the bands in the whole BZ must be spin degenerate.
+Based on these three criteria above, all the MPGs can be classified into five classes depending on the existence of spin-splitting band structures and different types of SML as shown in Fig.~\ref{fig2} (a).
+The first class includes all the 32 MPGs with $PT$ symmetry, and all the bands in the whole BZ must be spin degenerate.
 The other four classes will allow spin-splitting bands at a generic momentum.
-Among them, the second class is compatible with a non-zero magnetization and hence can realize ferromagnetism, weak ferromagnetism (canted antiferromagnet) or ferrimagnetism.
-Noted that the total magnetization in these MPGs could be zero due to the magnetic anisotropy energy, and hence the rigorous SVL may be also realized.
-However, it would be materials dependent and the spin-dependent properties would possess both ferromagnetic and antiferromagnetic nature.
-Many experimentally realized altermagnets are belong to this class due to the vanishing but finite magnetization.
-Based on the symmetries ensuring the zero magnetization and pairing equivalent momenta, the left MPGs can be classed into another three classes: 33 MPGs are due to crystal symmetries as listed in Fig. \ref{fig2} (b), 4 MPGs are due to (effective) time reversal symmetry and hence belong to TSVL MPGs, and the left 16 MPGs are due to both crystal symmetry and time-reversal symmetry.
-It is worth noting that except 38 CSVL MPGs that must be realized in AFMs, the other 20 MPGs that host TSVL can be realized in both AFMs and non-magnetic (NM) materials, meanwhile the 33 PT MPGs can also be realized in both AFMs and NMs.
-In this aspect, AFMs and NMs are indistinguishable in the momentum space for 38 PT MPGs and 20 MPGs hosting TSVL, and many of their properties are also qualitatively the same.
-To distinguish them, one will has to rely on the information in real space and use MSGs.
+Among them, the second class is compatible with a non-zero magnetization and hence can realize FM, weak FM (canted AFM) or ferrimagnetism.
+Noted that the total magnetization in these MPGs could be zero due to the magnetic anisotropy energy, and hence the rigorous SML can be also realized.
+However, it would be materials dependent and the spin-dependent properties would possess both FM and AFM nature.
+Many experimentally realized altermagnets are belong to this class due to a vanishingly small but finite magnetization and hence can realize anomalous Hall effect that should be absent in perfect altermagnets or CSML materials.
+A simple example is a two-dimension system that is compatible with MPG or MSG allowing out-of-plane net magnetization can be a perfect AFM if magnetic anisotropy energy favors the in-plane magnetic order and enforces an exact zero total magnetization.
+As a real material example, CoNb$_3$S$_6$ of MPG 32' is an AFM in experiment although MPG 32' is compatible with FM and allows a finite magnetization.

+Based on the symmetries ensuring the zero magnetization and pairing equivalent momenta, the left MPGs can be classified into another three classes: 38 CSML MPGs as listed in Fig.~\ref{fig2} (b) are due to crystal symmetries, 8 TSML MPGs are due to (effective) time reversal symmetry, and the left 13 MPGs are due to both crystal symmetries and time-reversal symmetry.
+It is worth noting that except 38 CSML MPGs that must be realized in AFMs, the 21 MPGs hosting TSML and the 32 PT MPGs can exist in both AFMs and NMs.
+In this aspect, AFMs and NMs are indistinguishable in momentum space for 21 MPGs hosting TSML and 32 PT MPGs, and many of their properties are also qualitatively the same, which contrasts conventional understandings.
+As a result, one has to rely on the information or properties in real space and use MSGs to distinguish these AFMs and NMs.